reswitched/robocop-ng/README.md

 ---

-Main goal of this project is to get Robocop functionality done, secondary goal is adding new features.
-The following entries are secondary, less "urgent" goals:
+The main goal of this project, to get Robocop functionality done, is complete.

-- [x] Better security, better checks and better guild whitelisting
+Secondary goal is adding new features:

 - [ ] Purge: On purge, send logs in form of txt file to server logs
 - [ ] New verification feature: Using log module from akbbot for logging attempts and removing old attempts
 - [ ] New moderation feature: watch-unwatch (using log module from akbbot)